hetida/hetida-designer/docs/execution/kafka_consumption_mode.md

 The wiring above does nothing with the trafo's outputs, which is equivalent to having them wired to the direct_provisioning adapter.
 In consumption mode, outputs wired to the direct_provisioning adapter will not be sent anywhere but are just logged in the container's log.
 Typically, in a real scenario you want to wire outputs to a real adapter when using consumption mode: Either an adapter that persists results or sends them to another system, or again to the Kafka adapter in another topic.

+It is recommended to enable the caching of non-draft transformations for execution for this use-case in order to avoid reloading the transformation revision on handling each message: This is achieved by setting the environment variable `HD_ENABLE_CACHING_FOR_NON_DRAFT_TRAFOS_FOR_EXEC` to `true`.

 # Notes
 * Consumption mode can only listen to one topic with one Kafka config.
 So the input wirings must all be tied to the same Kafka config object.